susan-z/susan-z.github.io/about.md

 ---
 # About

 <p style="float: right; width: 65%; margin-right: 1%; margin-bottom: 0.5em;"> Hello!
-I am currently a Senior studying mechanical engineering with a minor in computer science at the University of Pennsylvania.
-My hometown is Edison, NJ -a place that is rich in cultures and is the perfect midpoint between NYC and Philadelphia.
-I've grown up with a love for volleyball, doodling, pilates, horror movies and trying out new restaurants. </p>
+I am a recent graduate of the University of Pennsylvania, where I majored in mechanical engineering alongside a minor in computer science.
+My hometown is Edison, NJ - but I've moved to San Mateo, CA to pursue career opportunities.
+I've grown up with a love for volleyball, doodling, pilates and horror movies.
+Now I'm learning to love California and navigate through everything it has to offer. </p>

 <p style="float: left; font-size: 9pt; text-align: center; width: 29%; margin-right: 1%; margin-bottom: 0.5em;"><img src="https://github.com/susan-z/susan-z.github.io/blob/master/img/sf_me.jpg?raw=true" style="width: 100%"></p>

-<p style="float: right; width: 65%; margin-right: 1%; margin-bottom: 0.5em;"> Currently, I am part of UPenn's intramural volleyball team, Alpha Delta Pi, West Philly Swingers, and Yalla, a premiere bellydancing and drum troupe.
-I bolster my knowledge in mechanical engineering with computer science, electrical engineering, and bioengineering experience.
-With so much experience in multidisciplary projects, I am constantly being exposed to new and developing ideas.</p>
+<p style="float: right; width: 65%; margin-right: 1%; margin-bottom: 0.5em;"> I've always been drawn to multidisciplinary projects, especially those in the fields of robotics and mechatronics.
+It has always been important for me to strongly and deeply believe in a company's drive and vision.
+Please have a look around my website, and feel free to contact me via phone: 848-219-0646, or by email: susanmzhao@gmail.com.</p>
 <br>
 <br>
 <br>